By Audley Myanmar specialist Will

 Myeik (Mergui) sea cruising

-Some 800 islands make up the Myeik Archipelago in the south of Burma.
+Some 800 islands make up the Myeik Archipelago in the south of Myanmar.
 Neglected by the Burmese Government, most of Myeik is uninhabited.
 This is an area of outstanding natural beauty that is only really frequented by Moken sea gypsies.

 Four-cabin yachts are available to charter around the islands for three, five and six night cruises, during which you’ll enjoy barbecues on the beach, trips through the mangroves as well as the opportunity to snorkel and dive in these warm waters.